scu008/PX4_Firmware_rev/README.md

-This is revised versoin of PX4 for thetimesync application.
+This is a revised versoin of PX4 for the timesync application.